-- The bandings only include the remuneration of employees and relevant police officers who have not been disclosed individually.
-I.e. above the rank of Superintendent. - Two of the officers included in the figures above have been seconded to other organisations for the duration of 2012/13; their employment costs have been fully reimbursed. - Leicestershire OPCC is the lead employer for the following regional teams; East Midlands Special Operations Unit, East Midlands Collaborative Human Resources Service (EMCHRS) Learning & Development and Occupational Health and the Regional Collaboration Team, six of the police staff employees included in the table above work in the regional teams.
+- the bandings only include the remuneration of employees and relevant police officers who have not been disclosed individually - Two of the officers included in the figures above have been seconded to other organisations for the duration of 2012/13, their employment costs have been fully reimbursed. - Leicestershire OPCC is the lead employer for the following regional teams; East Midlands Special Operations Unit, East Midlands Collaborative Human Resources Service (EMCHRS) Learning & Development and Occupational Health and the Regional Collaboration Team, six of the police staff employees included in the table above work in the regional teams.
 Leicestershire only meets its share of their costs with the remainder being funded by the other regional forces. - Leicestershire OPCC is the lead employer for the Air Support Consortium, two of the police staff employees above are pilots within the unit.